DarioLuque/Tribute-page/README.md

 # Wu-tang Tribute Page

-This is a responsive tribute page I created for FreeCodeCamp Responsice website challenge #1.
+This is a responsive tribute page I created for FreeCodeCamp Responsive Website challenge #1.